hardtopnet/FileWatcherExec/README.md

 This program uses .NET 8

-Simply use MSBuild with default parameters
+Simply use MSBuild with default parameters (specify full path to MSBuild.exe not in PATH) `MSBuild.exe /t:rebuild /property:Configuration=Release`

-`MSBuild.exe /t:rebuild /property:Configuration=Release`
+Or use the `dotnet` command

-To publish a single executable use the following
+`dotnet build`

-`dotnet publish -r win-x64 -c Release /p:PublishSingleFile=true -o bin\Publish`
+To publish a single executable use the following `dotnet publish -r win-x64 -c Release -o bin\Publish`